sddhrthsarkar108/automated-integration-test/CALL-FLOW-ANALYZER-GUIDE.md

 ## Components

 1. `SimpleCodeFlowAnalyzer.java` - The main analyzer class that uses regex to analyze Java code
-2. `SimpleCallFlowAnalysisDemo.java` - Demo application that runs the analyzer
+2. `SimpleCallFlowAnalysisDemo.java` - Simplified demo application that runs the analyzer
+3. `CallFlowAnalysisDemo.java` - Alternative implementation of the call flow analyzer demo
+4. `CodeFlowAnalysisRunner.java` - Runner utility for code flow analysis
-3. `run-simple-analysis.sh` - Shell script to compile and run the analyzer
+5. `run-simple-analysis.sh` - Shell script to compile and run the simplified analyzer using SimpleCallFlowAnalysisDemo
+6. `run-call-analysis.sh` - Shell script to compile and run the alternative analyzer using CallFlowAnalysisDemo

 ## How to Use

-### 1. Run the analyzer with default settings:
+### 1. Run the simplified analyzer with default settings:

 ```bash
 ./run-simple-analysis.sh